 AS SSD Benchmark comes with a similar interface, like CrystalDiskMark.
 Perhaps, it is more precisely designed for benchmarking SSD drives.
-The best thing is being completely portable AS SSD provides several tests to perform in order to estimate your SSD’s performance level.
+The best thing is that being completely portable AS SSD provides several tests to perform to estimate your SSD’s performance level.

 Moreover, it uses incompressible data.
-As a result, a few SSD’s might display much lesser scores than general in case they compress the data.
-Apart from that, it offers some additional benchmark tools like copy benchmark, read/write compression, etc.
+As a result, a few SSD’s might display much lesser scores than general if they compress the data.
+It also offers some additional benchmark tools like copy benchmark, read/write compression, etc.

 3. ATTO Disk Benchmark

 The ATTO Disk Benchmark is another amazing tool to measure storage system capabilities.
 In fact, it is widely accepted and used by several hardware review sites as well.
 In addition, ATTO is highly portable and provides accurate results for HDD and SSD performance.

 Furthermore, it runs all sequential tests and performs read/write tests by transferring file sizes between 512B to 64MB.
 Additionally, it comes with support for overlapped I/O, which enables it to produce odd results caused by any issues.

 Next, My HDD Speed is a free benchmarking tool known for tracking down the speed of storage performance in real-time.
 Besides the mechanical hard drives, it can also detect the performance of all the latest SSD’s.

 In addition, if your system contains two disk drives such that the inbuilt SSD, along with a larger HDD storage, the program can pull out all of them in some chronological order to perform the tests.

 Anvil’s Storage Utilities is well-known for comprehensively putting drives through their pace.
 It runs a complete sequential and random read/write test on your storage system and provides a detailed output, including response time, IOPS, etc. Apart from this, other functions include a screenshot saver, information tab, etc.